metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Required:

-- `name` (String) Name is the name of Kubernetes service to proxy traffic.Names defined here will be used to look up corresponding endpoints which contain the ips to route.
+- `name` (String) Name is the name of Kubernetes service to proxy traffic.
+Names defined here will be used to look up corresponding endpoints which contain the ips to route.
 - `port` (Number) Port (defined as Integer) to proxy traffic to since a service can have multiple defined.

 Optional:

 - `cookie_rewrite_policies` (Attributes List) The policies for rewriting Set-Cookie header attributes. (see [below for nested schema](#nestedatt--spec--routes--services--cookie_rewrite_policies))
-- `health_port` (Number) HealthPort is the port for this service healthcheck.If not specified, Port is used for service healthchecks.
+- `health_port` (Number) HealthPort is the port for this service healthcheck.
+If not specified, Port is used for service healthchecks.
-- `mirror` (Boolean) If Mirror is true the Service will receive a read only mirror of the traffic for this route.If Mirror is true, then fractional mirroring can be enabled by optionally setting the Weightfield.
+- `mirror` (Boolean) If Mirror is true the Service will receive a read only mirror of the traffic for this route.
+If Mirror is true, then fractional mirroring can be enabled by optionally setting the Weight field.
 Legal values for Weight are 1-100.
-Omitting the Weight field will result in 100% mirroring.NOTE: Setting Weight explicitly to 0 will unexpectedly result in 100% traffic mirroring.
-Thisoccurs since we cannot distinguish omitted fields from those explicitly set to their defaultvalues
+Omitting the Weight field will result in 100% mirroring.
+NOTE: Setting Weight explicitly to 0 will unexpectedly result in 100% traffic mirroring.
+This occurs since we cannot distinguish omitted fields from those explicitly set to their default values
-- `protocol` (String) Protocol may be used to specify (or override) the protocol used to reach this Service.Values may be tls, h2, h2c.
+- `protocol` (String) Protocol may be used to specify (or override) the protocol used to reach this Service.
+Values may be tls, h2, h2c.
 If omitted, protocol-selection falls back on Service annotations.
 - `request_headers_policy` (Attributes) The policy for managing request headers during proxying. (see [below for nested schema](#nestedatt--spec--routes--services--request_headers_policy))
-- `response_headers_policy` (Attributes) The policy for managing response headers during proxying.Rewriting the 'Host' header is not supported. (see [below for nested schema](#nestedatt--spec--routes--services--response_headers_policy))
+- `response_headers_policy` (Attributes) The policy for managing response headers during proxying.
+Rewriting the 'Host' header is not supported. (see [below for nested schema](#nestedatt--spec--routes--services--response_headers_policy))
 - `slow_start_policy` (Attributes) Slow start will gradually increase amount of traffic to a newly added endpoint. (see [below for nested schema](#nestedatt--spec--routes--services--slow_start_policy))
 - `validation` (Attributes) UpstreamValidation defines how to verify the backend service's certificate (see [below for nested schema](#nestedatt--spec--routes--services--validation))
 - `weight` (Number) Weight defines percentage of traffic to balance traffic